-Due to popular request, here is some information on what I’m into when I’m not working.
+Due to popular demand, here is some information on what I’m into when I’m not working.

 Since my teenage years I’ve been a passionate sailor.
-I began sailing on Lake Constance, also know as the ‘Swabian Sea’ (infamous for its instantaneous weather caprioles), and returned there years later when I did my PhD at the University of Konstanz.
-I’m a qualified RYA Yachtmaster Offshore and sail around the Scottish coasts these days.
-This hobby has a tendency to lead to spin-off activities.
-Yachtsmen need to know about meteorology, celestial navigation and, last but not least, how to feed a crew and keep them happy!
+I began sailing on Lake Constance, also know as the ‘Swabian Sea’, which is infamous for its instantaneous weather changes.
+I returned there years later for my PhD at the University of Konstanz.
+I’m a qualified RYA Yachtmaster Offshore and sail now around the Scottish coasts.
+This hobby has a tendency to lead to spin-off activities as yachtsmen need to know about meteorology, celestial navigation and, last but not least, how to feed a crew and keep them happy!

-I am also a keen swimmer and swim twice a week at least 1.5km freestyle at my local pool.
-If I have enough time, I indulge in the Turkish Bath at the Victorian Portobello Swim Centre, which is just metres away (and a whole world apart) from the North Sea.
+I’m also a keen swimmer and swim once or twice a week 2km front crawl at my local pool.
+When I have enough time, I indulge in the Turkish Baths at the Victorian Portobello Swim Centre, which is just metres away (but a whole world apart) from the North Sea.

 Unfortunately, I don’t always manage to convert all calories into muscular tissue by pulling ropes, pushing water and walking hills.
-Work in progress …
+Let’s call it work in progress …